-The most common infection source is bacteria in airborne droplets from an infected person.
+The most common pertussis infection source is bacteria in airborne droplets from an infected person.
 Once inhaled, the bacteria attach to cells lining airways and begin multiplying.
-An April 2005 review in “Clinical Microbiology Reviews” says the bacterium also produce at least two toxins that allow it to overcome immune defenses and invade airways.
+An April 2005 review in “Clinical Microbiology Reviews” reported that the bacterium also produce at least two toxins that allow it to overcome immune defenses and invade airways.
 Initial whooping cough symptoms do not begin until 7 to 10 days after infected.

 Whooping cough is frequently complicated by concomitant infections with respiratory viruses.
 A study report published in PLoS One’s April 2011 issue showed whooping cough infection sets the stage for infection with other pathogens, infections possibly increasing likelihood of complications or death.